Let me introduce you to your new favorite cut of meat. These pork belly recipes prove that bacon’s time in the spotlight is coming to a close.

 One bite is all it takes to fall in love with these pork belly sliders.

-Who says you need to slave in the kitchen for hours to get the most tender, sweet, and savory grilled pork belly?
+Are you ready for the most tender, sweet, and savory grilled pork belly recipes?

 The key is to let the pork belly marinate in soy sauce, brown sugar, garlic, salt, and pepper.

 Once all the flavors have seeped into the meat, all that’s left is to bake it for 30 minutes.
 Minimal effort, maximum flavor: that’s my kind of recipe!

 Give that spice rack the night off.
 You won’t need it for this super simple Texas-style pork belly recipe.

 The secret to this Texas-inspired recipe lies in the wood you smoke it in, which is either oak or hickory.

 Sure, it will take 6-8 hours to grill, but I promise you, it’s worth the wait.

 For a Japanese-themed dinner, how about this pork belly ramen noodle?

 There’s nothing like slurping egg noodles and rich broth on a cold night!

 In this recipe, ramen is taken to a whole other level by adding crispy roasted pork belly flavored with a five-spice rub.